terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - To really understand PAL you need to do hands-on's.
 - Below is typical hands-on diagram.
 The idea is to show
+  - Security functionality.
+    - "Magic balls" #1-3 ("crystal balls" might be the better term) represent the security aspects of Foundry (ensuring every user can only performed authorized actions).
+    - Each ball represents a security area (I am not sure about this, but I am sure security needs to be in the diagram):
+      - (1) Input (starting) data -> pipeline -> ontology.
+      - (2) Ontology -> analysis -> UI AND UI -> ontology -> data source.
+      - (3) Global security.
   - Workflow
     - steps
-    - functionality (as text below the diagram)
+    - functionality (text below the diagram)
-  - Highlight all those aspects used in
+  - Required example/demos installation/configuration steps
-    - ORANGE for examples (which install everything for you)
+    - Examples (ORANGE = everything is installed for you)
-    - RED for demos/deep-dives (which require you to build everything)
+    - Demos/deep-dives (RED = you must configure everything)

 <img src="/assets/MAIN_E17.png" alt="drones" width="74%" >